ananthuksanthosh/office-network-simulation/README.md

 📌 Overview

-This project demonstrates the design and implementation of a secure enterprise office network using GNS3.
+This project demonstrates the design and implementation of an enterprise office network using GNS3.
-The network is built using a core–edge architecture and integrates essential networking concepts such as routing, NAT, DHCP, and firewall security using Access Control Lists (ACLs).
+It is built using a core–edge architecture and integrates key networking concepts such as routing, NAT, DHCP, and firewall security using Access Control Lists (ACLs).

-The objective of this project is to simulate a real-world enterprise environment with multiple departments, controlled access to sensitive resources, and internet connectivity.
+The objective is to simulate a secure and scalable office environment with controlled access between internal departments and external users.

 ---